tsproisl/SoMaJo/README.md

     !	symbol
     ;)	emoticon

-*New in version 1.1.0*: SoMaJo can output additional information for each token that can help to reconstruct the original untokenized text (to a certain extent):
+SoMaJo can also output additional information for each token that can help to reconstruct the original untokenized text (to a certain extent):

-    echo 'der beste Betreuer? - >ProfSmith! : )' | tokenizer -c -e -
+    echo 'der beste Betreuer? - >ProfSmith! : )' | somajo-tokenizer -c -e -
     der
     beste
     Betreuer	SpaceAfter=No